Monterreal

 Free Mexico Travel Guide and Travel Information

-Monterreal is a small ski resort situated in the municipality of Arteaga, in the southeast of the Coahuila state, Mexico, located 40 minutes from Saltillo and 90 minutes from Monterrey.
+Monterreal is a small ski resort situated in the municipality of Arteaga, in the southeast of Coahuila state, Mexico, located 40 minutes from Saltillo and 90 minutes from Monterrey.
 It is the only commercial ski center in Mexico.

-Bosques de Monterreal (“Forests of the Royal Mountain”), one of those rarities of Mexican tourism: a golf-ski resort.
+Bosques de Monterreal (“Forests of the Royal Mountain”), is one of those rarities of Mexican tourism: a golf-ski resort.
 That’s possible because of its altitude, ranging from 8,580 feet above sea level to 11,880 feet.

 Climate & Weather